Cross Country Skiing World Cup in Golden Valley canceled amid coronavirus concerns

-The 2020 Cross Country Skiing World Cup, which had been scheduled to take place on the Minneapolis-Golden Valley border March 17 at Theodore Wirth Park, has been canceled "due to ongoing and evolving concerns surrounding the novel coronavirus (COVID-19)."
+The 2020 Cross Country Skiing World Cup, which was scheduled for March 17 at Theodore Wirth Park, has been canceled "due to ongoing and evolving concerns surrounding the novel coronavirus (COVID-19)."

-It is the first time in 20 years that the event would have occurred on U.S. snow.

 A statement from the Loppet Foundation, which operates within Theodore Wirth Park and had been at the forefront of planning the event said it was "devastated" to announce the cancellation.